ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 this amount.

 So we can cancel out that effect by setting mu to be negative sigma^2 / 2.
 This completes the exercise.

+(Screen shows a plot of a stock price over time, briefly stopping at "Today" and continuing forward in a different color.
+A value of sigma = 10% is shown and then animated up to 30% and back down to 20%.)

+Let's briefly talk about the other parameter, sigma.
+This one won't be an exercise or anything since it's a bit more freeform.

+Sigma determines how volatile the stock is in the simulation, how wide the distribution of price changes will be, so this will vary from stock to stock.

+You could look how the stock has moved in the past and then use that to get an idea of what sigma should be.
+For example, simulating forward with a volatility of 10% here seems a bit too stable.

+And sweeping up to 30% looks a bit too volatile.
+Something like 20% is reasonable given the historical trends we have here.

+This is the type of thing you could estimate by simply calculating the standard deviation of historical returns.

+Otherwise, we don't need to worry about this parameter too much.
+Just know that it's something that can be estimated for a specific stock, and you can search volatilities online if you want to get a feel for them.

+This gives us all the parameters we were looking for.
+Mu is based on sigma, and sigma represents the stock's volatility.

+(Screen changes to "What does S(t) look like?")

+Taking a step back, we had calculated out the distribution for S(1), so we have to figure out what it looks like for an arbitrary time t.

+This isn't too complicated because we can just take another step ahead to get S(2).
+It'll be S(1) times the same type of lognormal distribution.

+Substituting back in for S(1), we see that we're multiplying by two lognormal distributions.
+One from the first time step, and one from the second.

+Like before, we can collect these into the exponent together and make use of the fact that normal distributions add together nicely.

+Those two means of -sigma^2/2 will add together to be twice as large, and variances add together in the same way.

+So, S(2) looks exactly like S(1) with its parameters doubled.

+Needless to say, this pattern continues for 3 and t in general.

+That's our distribution for the stock price at time t!

+S(t) is S(0) times the exponential of a normal distribution with mean -sigma^2/2 * t and variance sigma^2 * t.

+## analytic_calculation.py